Chart Color Schemes

 AreaSearch assessment indicates Rutherford (South) - Telarah faces employment challenges relative to the majority of Australian markets

-Rutherford South - Telarah has a balanced workforce with both white and blue collar jobs.
-Manufacturing and industrial sectors are prominent, with an unemployment rate of 6.3%.
+Rutherford South - Telarah has a balanced workforce with both white and blue collar jobs, prominently featuring manufacturing and industrial sectors.
+Its unemployment rate stands at 6.3% as of June 2025.

-There are 0.7 workers for each resident, indicating above-average local employment opportunities.
-Over the year to June 2025, labour force levels decreased by 4.3%, with a 5.1% decline in employment leading to an unemployment rate increase of 0.8 percentage points.
-In contrast, Rest of NSW experienced a 0.1% employment decline and 0.3% labour force growth, with a 0.4 percentage point rise in unemployment.
-State-level data from Sep-25 shows NSW employment contracted by 0.41%, losing 19,270 jobs, with an unemployment rate of 4.3%.
-Nationally, the unemployment rate is 4.5% and employment growth is 0.26%.
-National employment forecasts from Jobs and Skills Australia project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Rutherford South - Telarah's employment mix suggests local growth of approximately 6.0% over five years and 13.0% over ten years, though these are simplified extrapolations for illustrative purposes only.
+Conversely, agriculture, forestry & fishing shows lower representation at 1.3% compared to the regional average of 5.3%.
+As per Census data, there are 0.7 workers for each resident, indicating higher local employment opportunities than usual.
+Between June 2024 and June 2025, labour force levels decreased by 4.3%, with a corresponding 5.1% decline in employment, leading to an unemployment rate increase of 0.8 percentage points.
+In contrast, Rest of NSW experienced a 0.1% employment decline and a 0.3% labour force growth, resulting in a 0.4 percentage point rise in unemployment rate.
+State-wide data up to Nov-25 shows NSW employment contracted by 0.03%, losing 2,260 jobs, with the state unemployment rate at 3.9%.
+Nationally, the unemployment rate is 4.3%.
+Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Rutherford South - Telarah's employment mix suggests local employment could grow by 6.0% over five years and 13.0% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for localized population projections.

 Frequently Asked Questions - Employment